top of page

 Sustaining Community and Humanity

 But creative spirits need sustaining too.
-That is why, while on the faculty of the University of Notre Dame, in 2012 I created "Write YOUR Story": a semester-long writing workshop for people ages 8-12 in South Bend, Indiana.
+That is why, while on the faculty of the University of Notre Dame, in 2012 I created "Write YOUR Story": a semester-long writing workshop for people ages 7-11 in South Bend, Indiana.
 In 2018, it came home with me to Seattle, WA.
-The Winter / Spring 2024 group created a fabulous book, The Troll of the West Seattle Bridge and had a blast doing so!
-Enrollment for the Summer 2024 term is now open!
+Spring 2025 is now fully enrolled!

 WYS aims to inspire kids with the same love of reading and writing that has made our lives so rich and satisfying.
 The price for all classes, as it always was, is free.